 Our approach to visual arts focuses on free design and unique creations.
 Artistic techniques are taught through an Artist of the Month program, which serves to inspire our budding artists.
 Music and simple instruments are central to classroom instruction.
 Children are exposed to a variety of musical genres and historical compositions.

 The Ramps and Pathways program allows for the investigation of physics through our block centers.
 Lego Labs explore simple machines and basic concepts of engineering, through the use of Legos and 2D/3D modeling.

-Our Primary and Intermediate School educates children in grades K through 7.
+Our primary school educates children in grades K through 5th grades.
 Project Based Learning is implemented in these grades.
 Interdisciplinary learning is based on an authentic question, in correlation with our community partners.
 This approach ensures that learning is deep and meaningful, with a focus on the application of knowledge.
-As an inquiry-based learning environment, all lessons begin with a question.
-Students ask further questions, hypothesize, conduct experiments, engage in research, document findings, revisit ideas and contribute to capstone work.
+As an inquiry-based learning environment, all lessons begin with a driving-question.
+Students ask further questions, hypothesize, conduct experiments, engage in research, document findings, revisit ideas and complete capstone work.
 Each child's contributions are highlighted in an environment that shares their work through an exploration of communication skills and constructivism.

 21st Century Skills